parthsshinde/Graduate-Admission-Prediction/README.md

 `templates` - This folder contains the HTML template to allow user to enter applicant details and displays the predicted result.

-## How to setup this project

-1. First clone the repo locally.
-    ```
-    git clone <repo url>
-    ```

-2. Create a new virtual environment in the project directory.
-    ```
-    python3 -m venv ./venv
-    ```

-3. Activate the virtual environment.
-    ```
-    source venv/bin/activate
-    ```

-4. While in the virtual environment, install required dependencies from `requirements.txt`
-    ```
-    pip install -r ./requirements.txt
-    ```
-5. Ensure that you are in the project home directory, So now we can run the web application via
-    ```
-    python app.py
-    ```
-    and navigate to http://127.0.0.1:5000/ to see it live.
-On this page, a user can then interact with the application and receive predictions from the trained model.